-The following data were extracted for each study; publication title, whether or not the trial was a multi-centre study, region, registration number, date of enrolment of first patient, date of registration, funding source, whether the trial was academic or commercial based on the funding source, year of publication, and outcome of the trial.
+The following data were extracted for each study: publication title, whether or not the trial was a multicentre study, region, registration number, date of enrolment of first patient, date of registration, funding source, whether the trial was academic or commercial based on the funding source, year of publication, and outcome of the trial.

-Classification of trials followed a published approach used by the British Medical Journal.
-Briefly, a trial was considered to be registered if the publication included a registration number of an acceptable primary registry - one belonging to the WHO International Clinical Trials Registry Platform (ICTRP).
+Classification of trials followed a published approach used by the BMJ [4].
+Briefly, a trial was considered to be registered if the publication included a registration number of an acceptable primary registry: one belonging to the World Health Organization (WHO) International Clinical Trials Registry Platform (ICTRP).
 If no registration number was reported in the publication, the trial was searched for using the ICTRP search platform.
-If no registration number was found or the trial was registered in a WHO non-compliant registry, the trial was considered 'not registered'.
+If no registration number was found or the trial was registered in a WHO non-compliant registry, the trial was considered "not registered".

-The study start date, which the ICMJE defines as the date of enrolment of first patient, was recorded as that reported in the publication.
-The outcome of each trial was recorded as either 'positive' or 'negative' depending on whether or not the primary outcome measure of the trial reached statistical significance.
+The study start date, which the ICMJE defines as the date of enrolment of first patient [9], was recorded as that reported in the publication.
+The outcome of each trial was recorded as either "positive" or "negative" depending on whether or not the primary outcome measure of the trial reached statistical significance.

-Trials included for further analysis were defined by their registration status as 'prospective' (registration before or on the day of enrolment of first patient), 'retrospective' (registration after the day of first patient enrolment) or 'not registered'.
-Retrospectively registered trials were further divided into subclasses according to the time delay (in months) between the date of enrolment of first participant and date of registration.
+Trials included for further analysis were defined by their registration status as "prospective" (registration before or on the day of enrolment of first patient), "retrospective" (registration after the day of first patient enrolment) or "not registered".
+Retrospectively registered trials were further divided into subclasses according to the time delay (in months) between the date of enrolment of the first participant and the date of registration.

-We calculated simple proportions to describe the frequency of registered and non-registered trials.
-Logistic regression was used to identify factors associated with trial registration status.
-P<0.05 was considered statistically significant.
+We calculated simple proportions to describe the frequency of registered and unregistered trials.
+Logistic regression was used to identify factors associated with trial registration status. p<0.05 was considered statistically significant.

 The search strategy identified a total of 2109 records, of which 1108 were excluded by abstract as they did not fulfil the criteria for a clinical trial.
-Of the 1082 potentially eligible trials, a further 158 were excluded as they did not meet the full inclusion criteria - these were mainly publications which did not report the primary results of a trial.
+Of the 1082 potentially eligible trials, a further 158 were excluded as they did not meet the full inclusion criteria; these were mainly publications that did not report the primary results of a trial.
 A total of 925 studies were included for further analysis.
-Some publications presented the primary results of two or more trials - most of these were combinations of two identical trials due to regulatory requirements - and accounting for these, the number of trials included was 955.
+Some publications presented the primary results of two or more trials (most of these were combinations of two identical trials due to regulatory requirements) and accounting for these, the number of trials included was 955.
 These studies of multiple trials were included as single entries for our analyses.

-Of the 925 studies included for our analyses, 57.1% were multi-centre trials.
+Of the 925 studies included for our analyses, 57.1% were multicentre trials.
 The majority (64.2%) of trials reported a positive outcome.